 What is a Rapid Learning Health and Social System?
 What are our priorities?

-Rapid Learning is an systems-level approach that guides networks of service and care providers to work with the communities they serve and with research and policy partners to make improvements.
+Rapid Learning is a systems-level approach that guides networks of service and care providers to work with the communities they serve and with evidence and policy partners to make improvements.
 This is what we hope to create in the HIV sector.
 Learn more about rapid learning and the characteristics of a rapid learning health and social system.

 - Effective PrEP scale-up in Ontario